WinterSnowfall/wookiee_unicaster/README.md

 ### Say what?
 Which games support Direct IP connections through UDP?

-I've developed Wookie Unicaster primarily for Supreme Commander, but there are other games our there that may benefit from it.
+I've developed Wookie Unicaster primarily for Supreme Commander, but there are other games out there that may benefit from it.

 Here's a non-exhaustive (and rather limited) list of games I've tested and are known to work:
 * Supreme Commander